Introduction

 License

-This extension and its documentation are distributed under GPL license (GNU - General Public License).
+This extension and its documentation are released under the GNU General Public License (GPL).

 E-Maj’s objectives

-E-Maj is the French acronym for “Enregistrement des Mises A Jour”, which means “updates recording”.
+E-Maj is the French acronym for “Enregistrement des Mises À Jour”, which translates to “Updates Recording”.

-• E-Maj can be used to trace updates performed by application programs on the table’s content.
-Viewing these recorded updates offers an answer to the need for “updates-auditing”,
+• Audit Trail: E-Maj can trace updates performed by application programs on table content.
+Viewing these recorded updates addresses the need for auditing database changes.

-• By using these recorded updates, E-Maj is able to logically restore sets of tables into predefined states, without being obliged to either restore all files of the PostgreSQL instance (cluster) or reload the entire content of the concerned tables.
+• Logical Restoration: Using these recorded updates, E-Maj can logically restore sets of tables to predefined states, without requiring a full restore of the PostgreSQL instance (cluster) or reloading the entire content of the affected tables.

-In other words, E-Maj is a PostgreSQL extension which enables fine-grained write logging and time travel on subsets of the database.
+In other words, E-Maj is a PostgreSQL extension that enables fine-grained write logging and time travel on subsets of the database.

-• define save points at precise time on a set of tables,
+• define savepoints at precise times for a set of tables,

-• restore, if needed, this table set into a stable state, without stopping the instance,
+• restore, if needed, this table set to a stable state without stopping the instance,

-• manage several save points, each of them being usable at any time as a restore point.
+• manage multiple savepoints, each usable at any time as a restore point.

-So, in a production environment, E-Maj may simplify the technical architecture, by offering a smooth and efficient alternative to time and/or disk consuming intermediate saves (pg_dump, mirror disks,…).
-E-Maj may also bring a help to the debugging by giving a way to precisely analyse how suspicious programs update application tables.
+In a production environment, E-Maj simplifies the technical architecture by offering a smooth and efficient alternative to time-consuming and disk-intensive intermediate saves (e.g., pg_dump, mirror disks, etc.).
+It also aids debugging by enabling precise analysis of how suspicious programs update application tables.

-In a test environment, E-Maj also brings smoothness into operations.
-It is possible to very easily restore database subsets into predefined stable states, so that tests can be replayed as many times as needed.
+In a test environment, E-Maj streamlines operations by allowing easy restoration of database subsets to predefined stable states, so that tests can be replayed as many times as needed.

 Main components

-• a PostgreSQL extension object created into each database, named emaj and holding some tables, functions, sequences, …
+• a PostgreSQL extension object created in each database, named emaj and containing tables, functions, sequences, etc.,

 • a web GUI, Emaj_web.